minigans/api-infra-service/gcp/README.md

 The [wif.sh](wif.sh) script was used to set up a workload identity pool and a `Github` provider within the pool.
 Workload identity federation allows the `Github Actions` runners (which is used for CI/CD) to impersonate the `github@savitha-sandbox.iam.gserviceaccount.com` GCP service account and exchange the `GitHub` ID token for a short-lived `Google Cloud` access token.
-This GCP service accounts gives the runners the appropriate access to `Google Cloud` resources.
+This GCP service account gives the runners the appropriate access to `Google Cloud` resources.

 Reference: https://cloud.google.com/iam/docs/configuring-workload-identity-federation#gcloud